jianchang512/pyvideotrans/README_ENG.md

 2. Clone the repository: `git clone https://github.com/jianchang512/pyvideotrans`
 3. Navigate to the cloned repository: `cd pyvideotrans`
 4. Install the required packages: `pip install -r requirements.txt`
-5. Unzip `ffmpeg.zip` in the root directory.
+5. Unzip `ffmpeg.zip` in the root directory.Unzip `pretrained_models.zip` in the root directory.
 6. Run `python sp.py` to open the software interface.
 Run `python cli.py` cli mode
-7. If you plan to use the background music removal feature, you will need to download the model, which may take some time.
-You can download the compressed file "2stems.zip" and extract the files to the directory "\pretrained_models/2stems". [**Download Model Package**](https://github.com/jianchang512/pyvideotrans/releases/download/v0.3/2stems.zip)
+7. If you plan to use the background music removal feature, you can extract the files `pretrained_models.zip` to the directory

 # CLI Usage

 > After deploying the source code as mentioned above, execute `python cli.py` to use it in the command line.
->

 ### Supported Parameters